• Skip to primary navigation

 Blanching Fiddleheads

-• First you'll need to clean and trim the fiddleheads if you did not purchase them this way.
+• Clean and trim the fiddleheads, if you did not purchase them already cleaned.

-• Once the water is boiling, dump in the fiddleheads, and stir them a few times to evenly distribute them.
+• Once the water is boiling, dump in the fiddleheads, and stir them a few times to distribute them evenly.

 • Let the water come back to a boil, and let the fiddleheads cook for 30 seconds.